19hours/sg-statutes/Acts/Criminal Law (Temporary Provisions) Act.md

 [17/99]

-(2) The powers conferred upon a police officer of or above the rank of assistant superintendent under sections 44(2) and 46 may be exercised by the Director, the Deputy Director or an Assistant Director of the Central Narcotics Bureau.
+(2) The powers conferred upon a police officer of or above the rank of assistant superintendent under sections 44(2) and 46 may be exercised by the Director, a Deputy Director or an Assistant Director of the Central Narcotics Bureau.

 [17/99]

-(3) The power conferred upon an officer of or above the rank of superintendent of police under section 44(3) may be exercised by the Director or the Deputy Director of the Central Narcotics Bureau.
+(3) The power conferred upon an officer of or above the rank of superintendent of police under section 44(3) may be exercised by the Director or a Deputy Director of the Central Narcotics Bureau.

 [17/99]